 Recognized for centuries in the West, the Law of Nature is understood as an eternal, constant moral law given by the Creator God to mankind.
 This law is naturally revealed in a person’s reason and conscience, or in common sense, and it is considered a natural, rational version of God’s moral law of love in the Bible.
 It sets down standards of right and wrong, how to treat others, and justice in society.
 It cannot be abolished or changed by any earthly power but simply exists as the will of God.
 God purposes this law for the morality, order, and preservation of mankind.
 This law is superior to all man-made laws, existing before any civil state existed.
 All people and nations are subject to this law at all times, and to oppose it would be ungodly and unjust.
 Indeed, just civil laws reflect this higher law.
 When applied to civil states, this law is sometimes called the Law of Nations.

-Some of the earliest references to the Law of Nature can be found in Genesis written by Moses in 1400s BC, such as Genesis 9:6 in which God sets a moral law to govern humanity: “Whoever sheds man’s blood, by man his blood shall be shed, for in the image of God He made man.”
+Some of the earliest references to the Law of Nature can be found in Genesis written by Moses in 1400s BC, such as Genesis 4:7 in which God tells Cain to “do what is right” and avoid sin.
 Other early references came from ancient Greek philosopher Aristotle in his 300s BC Rhetoric and from ancient Roman philosopher Marcus Tullius Cicero (106-43 BC) in his 54-51 BC The Republic as reported in 3 AD by Lucius Lactantius, the Christian Roman author and advisor to first Christian Roman Emperor Constantine I. Cicero was one of the first secular writers to articulate a moral law from God that ruled over all men.
 He defined this moral law as man’s “right reason.”
 The concept of “Law of Nature” emerged, then, in the Old Testament in ancient times and again during the time of the Gospel and New Testament.
 It became part of Western tradition.

 Some key historical thinkers who influenced early Americans in their understanding of the Law of Nature included Cicero; medieval churchmen Albertus Magnus, Thomas Aquinas, and Francisco Suarez; and modern-era thinkers Edward Coke, Samuel Pufendorf, Richard Hooker, and William Blackstone.
 These thinkers wrote from a God-oriented worldview.